Ongoing Plastic Shopping Bag Saga Finds Toronto Bag Ban Overturned…For Now

 Best of Intentions Put On Hold for Diminished Tree Canopy

 The fee was initially passed as an effort to reduce plastic bag use and the litter that all too often accompanies plastic bags.
 Environmental concerns were at the heart of the fee, but still, the hope was that it would drive the use of reusable shopping bags through necessity and awareness.
 Retailers kept the money raised by the fee, but there was a movement within the council for all or at least a portion of the money raised by the fee to be directed toward a fund that would plant trees throughout the city.
 An invasive and destructive insect known as the emerald ash borer destroyed trees in the area and the hope was that some or possibly all of the $5.4 million collected as a result of the bag fee could go toward helping restore the tree canopy.
 Unfortunately, Toronto is now left without a bag ban or a fee levied on plastic bags and there is no plan in place to increase the diminished tree canopy.

 Environmental Impact Reports Key to Passing Bag Bans

 Many cities and municipalities have learned the hard way that before a ban can become law the city needs to prove the ban would be beneficial.
 Oakland, California tried to pass a bag ban and after a plastic trade organization filed a lawsuit the ban was overturned.
 Today all California cities must file an Environmental Impact Report (EIR) before they can proceed with a bag ban.
-The advantage of the EIR is that it gives the ban a solid foundation and allows it stand up in court.
-The disadvantage is that is an EIR can come with a hefty price tag and takes time.
+The advantage of the EIR is that it gives the ban a solid foundation and allows it to stand up in court.
+The disadvantage is that an EIR can come with a hefty price tag and takes time.